MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 ## Getting started: helloWorld

 Our `helloWorld` example works on a brand new title, with no modifications in Game Manager.
-The default CloudScript file for a new title includes a handler called `helloWorld`.
+The default CloudScript (Legacy) file for a new title includes a handler called `helloWorld`.
 It utilizes a few basic features, input parameters, logging, currentPlayerId, and return parameters.

 The following sample shows the default `helloWorld` function code (minus comments).